 Will Technology Help Humanity Grow and Flourish?

-The paper that I would like to present at the Conference will rely on some of the arguments that I have proposed in my recent book entitled, Artificial Humanity.
+This paper will rely on some of the arguments that I have proposed in my recent book entitled, Artificial Humanity.
 An Essay on the Philosophy of Artificial Intelligence (IF Press, 2019).
 First, the firm conviction that an Aristotelian-Thomistic framework is particularly efficacious for treating philosophical themes around AI.
 Second, that much literature in the popular press concerning AI ignores key accepted presuppositions that are unwarranted and unjustifiable from a philosophical point of view.
 Third, the nature of human consciousness continues to bewilder cognitive scientists, neuroscientists and engineers because of a majority’s view of materialism.
 Fourth, common-sense knowledge is not instantiable in an AI due to the AI’s lack of metaphysical access to reality.

 J. Harrison Lee - A Thomistic Critique of Peter Geach’s Ethical Naturalism